-One of the most difficult decisions when planning for a Walt Disney World vacations can be whether you should stay on-site or off-site.
+To that end, we’ll try to fairly address the benefits and downsides to each option.
 Walt Disney World resort hotels have a lot of great benefits and are a compelling choice for many guests, but the hundreds of local off-site hotels offer many equally compelling reasons as to why guests should stay off-site.
 If you already know whether you want to stay on-site or off-site, you should skip this article and go directly to our Walt Disney World Hotel Reviews index page to determine which hotel is right for you.

-For many people considering where to stay at Walt Disney World, price will be the determining factor, as it can be cheaper to do a Walt Disney World Trip on a Budget while staying off-site.
+For many people considering where to stay at Walt Disney World, price will be the determining factor, as it can be cheaper to do a Walt Disney World on a tighter budget while staying off-site.
 However, this isn’t always the case, and there are other factors to consider before booking.
-Those with small vacation budgets might be surprised to find that, in some circumstances, it’s better for them to stay on-site, and those with large vacation budgets might be better served by staying off-site.
+Those with small vacation budgets might be surprised to find that, in some circumstances, it’s better to stay on-site, and those with large vacation budgets might be better served by staying off-site.

-Let’s get started with the pros and cons of staying off-site versus on-site at Walt Disney World…
+Now let’s cover the current pros and cons of staying off-site versus on-site at Walt Disney World…

 Benefits of Staying On-Site